awarmanf/road_to_ccna/39_Campus_Network_Part_2/Readme.md

     write

 >The term `ip default-gateway` it is used in configuring layer 2 switches to provide a next hop for management traffic from the switch to remote destinations.
+Use `ip default-gateway` command when ip routing is disabled.

 Test ping to ip internet 8.8.8.254 belong to IntRouter.